longtran1904/cs519-sp25/homework1/HW-1.md

    - **From user to kernel**: Use safe copy functions like `copy_from_user()` to move data from the user buffer into a temporary kernel buffer.
    - **In the kernel**: Change the data to some known value (`1`).
    - **From kernel back to user**: Use `copy_to_user()` to write the modified data back to the user buffer.
+   - You can find more details here [copying to and from OS](https://linux-kernel-labs.github.io/refs/pull/183/merge/lectures/syscalls.html?highlight=copy_from_user)

 2. **Buffer Allocation and Initialization**
    - Allocate the user-space buffer with `malloc()`.